Last Updated on October 30, 2023

 CT

-Mostly not needed, a CT scan can be used to differentiate between a stress reaction and acute stress fracture.
+Mostly not needed, a CT scan can be used to differentiate between a stress reaction and an acute stress fracture.
 [Developmental versus traumatic].
 CT is the best study to diagnose and delineate the anatomy of the lesion.

 Tomograms can help identify fracture as well as root compression.